DaliaMHafez/jave-spring-drones/README.md

 Clone this repository
-Open a terminal and navigate to the project root directory Run mvn clean install to build the project and generate the executable JAR file Run java -jar target/spring-boot-drones 0.0.1-SNAPSHOT.jar to start the application By default, the application will start on port 8080.
+Open a terminal and navigate to the project root directory Run mvn clean install to build the project and generate the executable JAR file Run mvn build to start the application

 Test
 The project includes unit tests for the API endpoints.
 To run the tests, navigate to the project root directory and run mvn test.